moisseev/rspamd-spamness/README.markdown

 # Rspamd-spamness

-This is a Thunderbird add-on that visualizes [Rspamd](https://rspamd.com) spam scores generated on the server-side and embedded in message headers.
+This is a Thunderbird add-on that visualizes [Rspamd](https://rspamd.com) spam scores generated on the server side and embedded in message headers.

 ![Screenshot](https://github.com/user-attachments/assets/b0474846-7955-4ec3-9ca9-4a6068a4cc31
 "Rspamd-spamness adds columns to the thread pane (message list) and a header to the message pane.
 The size and saturation of a circle reflect larger or smaller spam scores.")

+## Introduction

+The **Rspamd-spamness** add-on is designed primarily for mail system administrators who utilize Rspamd, a high-performance spam filtering system.
+This add-on provides a visual representation of spam scores, allowing administrators to monitor and manage spam filtering more effectively across their email services.
+While its primary audience is system administrators, the add-on also benefits email users by helping them identify potentially spammy emails based on their assigned scores.

 ## Supported mail headers